KeithSloan/ladybug_freeCAD/README.md

 A library for communicating between Ladybug Tools core libraries and FreeCAD

+Need to change all code to communicate with FreeCAD

+freeCADsceneObject.py start of Part::FeaturePython for Scene

 # This library is used by both the Grasshopper and Rhino plugins to communicate with
 # the ladybug core Python library.
 Note that this library has dependencies
 # on Rhino SDK and Grasshopper SDK and is intended to contain all of such dependencies